ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 Data is available for the past three months.
 Do note that the entire trip is not available; it's limited to the transportation mode.
 For example, if a traveller takes a bus to an MRT station and continues the journey with a train, these are considered as separate trips and cannot be connected in the data.

+Regarding MRT/LRT stations, there are two dynamic APIs, both available via the [LTA DataMall](https://www.mytransport.sg/content/mytransport/home/dataMall/dynamic-data.html).
+One returns real-time platform crowdedness level for the MRT/LRT stations of a particular train network line, while the other provides a forecast for the same at 30 minutes interval.

 {{< figure src="euan-cameron-3Es_ZsAxj_Q-unsplash.jpg" title="Photo by [Euan Cameron](https://unsplash.com/@euanacameron) on [Unsplash](https://unsplash.com/photos/3Es_ZsAxj_Q)." lightbox="true" >}}